Trust Region Continual Learning as an Implicit Meta-Learner: Continual Learning in Trust Regions Induces Meta-Learning

 For standard MAML with a single inner step ($k=1$), the adapted parameters for task $\mathcal{T}_i$ are \( \theta'_i = \theta - \alpha \nabla_{\theta}\mathcal{L}_{\mathcal{T}_i}(\theta;\mathcal{D}^{\mathrm{tr}}_{\mathcal{T}_i}). \) The outer update minimizes the post-adaptation (query) loss:

 where $H^{\mathrm{tr}}_{\theta_i}=\nabla_{\theta}^2\mathcal{L}_{\mathcal{T}_i}(\theta;\mathcal{D}^{\mathrm{tr}}_{\mathcal{T}_i})$.
 Expanding the product:

+We compare the \textbf{old-task} part of the trust region update directly with the MAML meta-gradient.
 The connection to MAML relies on a trust region-style observation: for many old tasks $i<t$, the continual update keeps $\theta$ in a low-loss neighborhood around $\theta_i^*$ (the low-error region in \Cref{fig:trcl}), so evaluating old-task gradients at $\theta'_i$ versus at $\theta$ makes little difference to first order \cite{ghorbani2019investigation}.
 Moreover, replayed samples provide a practical proxy for held-out performance \emph{query/test} on old tasks.
 With these, evaluating the old-task query gradient at $\theta'_i$ is well-approximated by evaluating it at $\theta$: